sourcegraph/handbook/content/support/managing-cse-aws.md

 <br>
 <br>

-## SSH to instance to run Docker CLI commands
+## SSH into instance to run Docker CLI commands

 To access the CSE-AWS server and run Docker commands you'll need to create a Secure Shell (SSH) connection.
 Instructions to configure this connection are found below: